-The Office of Student Affairs works collaboratively with campus partners to coordinate the university’s compliance activities regarding the Clery Act.
+The Office of Civil Rights and Title IX works collaboratively with campus partners to coordinate the university’s compliance activities regarding the Clery Act.
 KU’s Annual Security Report provides information about campus safety and security policies and procedures as well as crime information.

 For more information on the Clery Act, please visit the U.S. Department of Education's Campus Security website.

 - Aggravated assault

 - All criminal offenses listed above (except manslaughter by negligence)